LizLeki/DynatraceAPI/README.md

 Please refer to the log.log file that is created in the script execution directory.
 Information on response codes is available [in the Dynatrace API help documentation](https://www.dynatrace.com/support/help/extend-dynatrace/dynatrace-api/basics/dynatrace-api-response-codes/).

-## Known Limitations and Suggested Wprkarounds
+## Known Limitations and Suggested Workarounds

 Support for the following use cases was not included during initial development: